-- provide the framework for developing a biblical ministry in a culturally and ethnically diverse context; and - demonstrate excellence in character and in ministry.
+- work successfully and ethically with people in a variety of ministry situations; - provide the framework for developing a biblical ministry in a culturally and ethnically diverse context; and - demonstrate excellence in character and in ministry.

 The DMin program admits men and women who show evidence that they (1) are born again; (2) are of proven Christian character; (3) are endowed with appropriate spiritual gifts; and (4) adhere to the following doctrines: the authority and inerrancy of Scripture, the Trinity, the full deity and humanity of Christ, the spiritual lostness of the human race, the substitutionary atonement and bodily resurrection of Christ, salvation by faith alone in Christ alone, and the physical return of Christ.